Connect S3 to 1C server cluster

 .

-A user with the Account Owner role and users with role combinations can automatically connect the buckets:
+The Account Owner or users with role combinations can automatically connect the bucket. member и iam_admin

 :::dangerWhen changing, deleting a service user or access policies, the connection to the 1C server cluster may be severed, but the connection status in the control panel will not change.::::